Archery at the 2012 Summer Olympics – Men's individual

 The men's individual archery competition at the 2012 Olympic Games in London was held from 27 July to 3 August at Lord's Cricket Ground.

 Oh Jin-Hyek of South Korea won the gold medal, followed by Takaharu Furukawa from Japan with silver and Dai Xiaoxiang, representing China, with the bronze.

 Competition format

-The competitors were ranked 1st to 64th based on their ranking round results and seeded into a head-to-head knock-out bracket based on this ranking.
+The competitors were ranked 1st to 64th based on their ranking round results and seeded into a head-to-head knockout bracket based on this ranking.
 The 2012 Olympics introduced a new format for the knockout rounds.
-Each head-to-head match was a best-of-five sets match where each competitor shoots three arrows per set.
-Competitors received two points for winning the set and one point for a draw with the first competitor to reach six points winning the match.
+Each head-to-head match was a best-of-five sets match where each competitor shot three arrows per set.
+Competitors received two points for winning the set and one point for a draw, with the first competitor to reach six points winning the match.
 The winner advanced to the next round while the loser was eliminated from the competition.